-Outside normal office hours: Dartford Borough Council.
+Outside normal hours: Dartford Borough Council (Out of Hours Service) 01322 343434.

-(Out of Hours Service) this will automatically transfer to Pinnacle monitoring service who manage the out of hours notification scheme on Dartford Borough Councils Behalf.
+This will automatically transfer to the monitoring service who manage the out of hours notification scheme on behalf of Dartford Borough Council.

-Pinnacle (Out of Hours Service), will notify the duty director and/or any other relevant personnel as appropriate.
+The monitoring service will notify the duty director and/or any other relevant personnel as appropriate.

-Once an emergency has been declared and this plan is invoked, the Borough Strategic Co-ordinator (BSC) will initiate the call-out of staff required to attend the emergency centre.
+Once an emergency has been declared and this plan is invoked, the Borough Strategic Co-ordinator (BSC) will initiate the call-out of staff required to attend the Emergency Centre.
 The BSC is responsible for ensuring that the Management Team, the Assistant Emergency Co-ordinator, the Information Manager and the Media Manager are informed.
 These individuals are in turn responsible for contacting members of their own teams.